2011 Grand Rapids shootings: Perpetrator

-Rodrick Shonte Dantzler (March 8, 1977 - July 7, 2011), a 34-year-old building technician from Grand Rapids, was identified as the suspected shooter.
+Rodrick Shonte Dantzler (March 8, 1977 - July 7, 2011), a 34-year-old building technician from Grand Rapids, was identified as the perpetrator.
 Dantzler was convicted as a juvenile for burglary in 1992, when he was 15 years old.
 During his childhood, Dantzler was without his father and lived with his stepfather who had used drugs.
 In 1995, his mother Victoria Dantzler kicked him out of the house at the age of 18 and filed a protection order against him.
 In addition, three other women had filed protection orders against Dantzler due to his threatening to abuse them and their property.
 Also in 1995, Dantzler set fire to his mother's house.
 In 1997, he was convicted of domestic violence and destroying property.
 Dantzler was charged with assault in 2000 in which he was involved in shooting someone in a road rage incident; he was sentenced to 3 to 10 years in prison.
 In prison, Dantzler took part in programs to prevent anger and got the equivalent of a high school diploma.
 He was released from prison in 2005.

 Following his release, Dantzler was said to be bipolar and not taking his medication.
 He was also said to be getting disability money for his bipolar disorder.
 In 2010, Dantzler was charged with assault and battery, being sentenced to prison for a year.
 His mother described Dantzler as having "a very explosive temper and will act violently without thinking."
 Dantzler also used cocaine and alcohol the day of the shooting and was known to abuse alcohol.
 A few days before the shooting, Dantzler took his wife and daughter to Michigan's Adventure outside of Muskegon.
 During the week prior to the shooting, Dantzler's wife, Jennifer Heeren, was planning to separate from him and was reported to not be staying in the same house as Dantzler.

-Initial reports stated the handgun used in the shooting spree was a .40-caliber, but police later identified it as a 9mm Glock Model 19 pistol.
+Initial reports stated the handgun used in the shooting spree was a .40-caliber, but police later identified it as a 9mm Glock 19 pistol.
 The pistol was reported stolen two years earlier from a home northeast of Grand Rapids.
 It is unclear how Dantzler got the gun.